Lullingstone Castle: History

 In 1934 the estate was sold to Kemp Town Brewery, who resold it to Kent County Council in 1938.
 It was occupied by the Army during World War II.
-In the mid-1960s Dartford Rural District council laid out a golf course in the grounds and created a public park.
+In the mid-1960s Dartford Rural District Council laid out a golf course in the grounds and created a public park.
 The house itself remains in the hands of the Hart Dyke family.

-In 2011, the Castle was the location for the Comparethemarket.com advert 'Tough decision', featuring meerkats Sergei and Aleksandr.
+In 2011, the Castle was the location for the Compare the Market advert 'Tough decision', featuring meerkats Sergei and Aleksandr.